-[experimental] This functionality is experimental and may be changed or removed completely in a future release.
-Elastic will take a best effort approach to fix any issues, but experimental features are not subject to the support SLA of official GA features.
+[preview] This functionality is in technical preview and may be changed or removed in a future release.
+Elastic will apply best effort to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.
 As part of the enhancements to Kibana dashboards in 7.0, the design is more responsive.
 If you want to view and interact with Kibana on the go, pull it up on your phone and test out this new, experimental responsive layout.

 The timepicker now makes it easier to deal with complex date queries.
 For example, you can mix relative times with absolute ones.
 The timepicker design is also improved.
 The control no longer pushes the content down the page as you interact with it.
 The design is also more compact, which is necessary to make it work better on mobile dashboards.

 Filters are enhanced in two ways.
 Each filter now provides a dropdown menu that clearly defines the actions you can take on the filter.
 There’s also a new menu for dealing with filters in bulk.

 Saved objects structure improvementsedit